 All three of these blocks contain an 'advanced' tab, which allows you to very quickly change the look of the block to suit

 One item in the advanced settings which is worth extra note is the "Set custom background" setting.
-Here you can move from the default inherit option, to add background images or colours.
+Here you can move from the default inherit option, to add background images or colors.
 So you can very quickly create striking sections on your page within a few clicks.
 These also contain a transparency option, so you can 'fade' an image into the background of text for example.

 This example is simply a stock image for a background image with some transparency selected, a change of font size and padding.
 All done with a few clicks from the advanced tab